Last updated September 5, 2022.

 Instead, they render you unconscious just as if you were in a coma or passed out from alcohol.

-These drugs reduce REM (rapid eye movement) sleep by about 80%.
+These prescription medications reduce REM (rapid eye movement) sleep by about 80%.

-It’s during REM sleep when all the neuroprotective benefits of sleep occur.
-(59)
+It’s during REM sleep when the neuroprotective benefits of sleep occur.

-Dr. Parsley reveals more of his favorite sleep hacks in a podcast interview A Navy SEAL Physician Reveals How Hard-Charging, High-Achievers Can Fall Asleep Fast.
+Dr. Parsley reveals more of his favorite sleep hacks in the podcast interview A Navy SEAL Physician Reveals How Hard-Charging, High-Achievers Can Fall Asleep Fast.

-You can listen to the podcast here.
+You can listen to the podcast or read the transcript.
 (Fast forward to the 5-minute mark for the beginning of the interview.)

 Sleep Drugs Cause Memory Loss

-Prescription sleeping pills are also notorious for causing memory loss.
+Prescription sleeping pills are also notorious for causing memory loss and bizarre nocturnal behaviors.

-Some users report sleepwalking, sleep eating, and even sleep driving while asleep.
-(60)
+Some users report walking, eating, and even driving — all while asleep!

 Others experience night terrors and hallucinations.

-Alarmingly, even occasional sleeping pill use increases overall risk of death from all causes by almost fourfold.
-(61)
+Even occasional sleeping pill use increases the overall risk of death from all causes by almost fourfold.

 Sticking with over-the-counter (OTC) sleep aids is no guarantee of safety either.

-Most non-prescription sleep medications contain antihistamines which reduce the quality of your sleep, and can cause side effects including memory loss, daytime sleepiness, and mental confusion.
-(62)
+Most non-prescription sleep medications contain antihistamines which reduce the quality of sleep and can cause side effects, including memory loss, daytime sleepiness, and mental confusion.

 When You Should Talk to Your Doctor About Insomnia